Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Density operator in the Luttinger model

-This local expression for a field operator leads to the electron density operator of Eq.~(\ref{Lutt_dens}), which does not conserve the number of particles.
+This local expression for a field operator leads to the electron density operator of Eq.~\eqref{Lutt_dens}, which does not conserve the number of particles.

+The physical reason of the violation of the particle number conservation is that the density response due to the $2k_F$ part of the density of Eq.~\eqref{Lutt_dens} includes the response of the infinite sea of positrons, which is not completely eliminated by the normal ordering procedure.

-The electroneutrality is violated because the consistent low-energy expansion of $\Psi_{\rm el}(x)$ has not been done.
-In order to find the proper form of the operator, one can either use the correct nonlocal expression for $\Psi_{\rm el}$ or try to find an adequate correction to the density operator of Eq.~(\ref{Lutt_dens}).
+Formally, the problem is that the consistent low-energy expansion of $\Psi_\mathrm{el}(x)$ has not been done.
+In order to find the proper form of the operator, one can either use the correct nonlocal expression for $\Psi_\mathrm{el}$ or try to find an adequate correction to the density operator of Eq.~\eqref{Lutt_dens}.
 We use the second option.
 Keeping in mind that the density operator is a model one, we bring it to the exact differential form by adding the lower order term in the low-energy expansion:

 This form of the CDW operator guarantees the number of particles to be conserved.
-The integral of corrected $\rho_{\rm cdw}$ is zero in consequence of boundary conditions, and the susceptibility has a correct long-wave limit: $\chi_{\rm cdw}(q,\omega)\sim q^2$ when $q\to 0$.
+The integral of corrected $\rho_\mathrm{CDW}$ is zero in consequence of boundary conditions, and the susceptibility has a correct long-wave limit: $\chi_\mathrm{CDW}(q,\omega) \sim q^2$ when $q\to 0$.

-Another derivation of the density operator, conserving the number of particles, was given by Haldane.~\cite{ThinHaldane} He suggested to take a function $\tilde\phi(x)$ that increases by $\pi$ on each encountered electron.
-Then the electron density operator is presented as If we associate $\tilde\phi(x)$ with $k_Fx-\phi(x)$, then the first term of Eq.~(\ref{Halfor}) gives the smooth part of the density in Eq.~(\ref{Lutt_dens}).
-The first harmonic ($m=\pm 1$) of Eq.~(\ref{Halfor}) coincides with Eq.~(\ref{rho_cdw}) in form, but differs by a factor of two.
+Another formula for the density operator, conserving the number of particles, was proposed by Haldane~\cite{haldane1981effective}.
+He suggested to take a function $\tilde \phi(x)$ that increases by $\pi$ on each encountered electron.
+Then the electron density operator is presented as

+If we associate $\tilde\phi(x)$ with $k_F x - \phi(x)$, then the first term of Eq.~\eqref{Halfor} gives the smooth part of the density in Eq.~\eqref{Lutt_dens}.
+The first harmonic ($m=\pm 1$) of Eq.~\eqref{Halfor} coincides with Eq.~\eqref{rho_cdw} in form, but differs by a factor of two.

-In Section \ref{SectCDW} we show that the density response, calculated with operator of Eq.~(\ref{rho_cdw}), gives the correct transition to the limiting case of noninteracting electrons.
-By contrast, Eq.~(\ref{Halfor}) and the conventional expression~(\ref{Lutt_dens}) for the CDW operator fail to give this transition.
+In Section~\ref{SectCDW} we show that the density response, calculated with operator of Eq.~\eqref{rho_cdw}, gives the correct transition to the limiting case of noninteracting electrons.
+By contrast, Eq.~\eqref{Halfor} and the conventional expression~\eqref{Lutt_dens} for the CDW operator fail to give this transition.

-Thus, the bosonized density operator~(\ref{rho_cdw}) of CDW component is consistent with particle conservation and can be used to describe correctly the density response of interacting electrons.
+Thus, the bosonized density operator~\eqref{rho_cdw} of the CDW component is consistent with the particle-number-conservation requirement and can be used to describe correctly the density response of interacting electrons.